Skip to main content

 • Local, municipal, state, or federal government agencies, and 501(c)(3) nonprofits that actively manage parks and trails may apply.
 This can include land managers, chambers of commerce/economic development departments, community health organizations, land trusts/conservancies, etc.

-• Mountain bike clubs and IMBA Local partners with the capacity to match and manage a grant of this scale are eligible to apply.
+• Mountain bike clubs and IMBA Local Member Organizations with the capacity to match and manage a grant of this scale are eligible to apply.
 The organization applying must be able to provide the matching funds.

 • Projects which are primarily based on private land must be fully open to the public and free of charge.